 Integrated lecture/laboratory course for non-science majors.
 This course will expand the study of biology to the environment outside the human body.
 Major themes will include adaptation to environmental conditions and change, evolution, the diversity of life forms, how humans interact with and affect other organisms, overpopulation, and human alteration of the physical environment.
 Laboratory activities will be investigative in nature and relate to the lecture topics.

+2190-2490 Special Topics in Biology

+Prerequisite: Varies according to topic.

+Selected topics in lower-level biology according to the needs and interests of the students.
 2306 Fundamentals of Nutrition (3-3-0) Prerequisite: BIOL 1303 or CHEM 1305 or their equivalents.
 Food, nutrients, and their digestion, absorption and metabolism in humans are studied.
 Regional and cultural diet patterns are discussed.
 Nutritional assessment procedures are performed.
 (BIOL 1322) 3102 General Ecology Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3302.
 Laboratory fee required: \$30.

 Explore theoretical concepts and practical applications in ecology.
 Population dynamics will be investigated using computer simulations.
 Field sampling of local plant and animal populations will expose students to practical techniques of data collection and analysis.
 3103 General Genetics Laboratory (1-0-3) Prerequisite: Credit or enrollment in BIOL 3303.
 Laboratory fee required: \$30.